astriaorg/astria/specs/data-flow-and-verification.md

 }
 ```

 These structures contain all the information required for the reader of the rollup data to verify that it is in fact what the sequencer chain finalized; ie. the transactions are in the correct order, there are no transactions missing, or transactions included that were not actually in the block.
 We can refer to these properties as ordering, completeness, and correctness respectively.
+It is able to do this *without* requiring the full transaction data of the block, as is explained below.

 Note that the `Header` field in `SequencerNamespaceData` is a [Tendermint header](https://github.com/informalsystems/tendermint-rs/blob/4d81b67c28510db7d2d99ed62ebfa9fdf0e02141/tendermint/src/block/header.rs#L25).